cloudflare/cloudflare-docs/content/fundamentals/get-started/concepts/accounts-and-zones.md

 # Accounts, zones, and profiles

-Within the Cloudflare ecosystem, there are three organizing concepts that control where specific settings live: organization accounts, zones, and user accounts.
+Within the Cloudflare ecosystem, there are three organizing concepts that control where specific settings live: organization accounts, zones, and user profiles.

 <div class="mermaid">
 flowchart LR